pwerken/va-void/README.md

 1. `git clone https://github.com/pwerken/va-void.git`
 2. `cd va-void`
 3. `composer install`

-## Configuration
+4. Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your site.

-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your site.
+5. Run the database migrations with `./bin/cake migrations migrate`